- Subjects/Population: Human subjects

 - Setting: International

-- Health status: Healthy and those with elevated chronic disease risk (coronary heart disease/cardiovascular disease, T2D, metabolic syndrome and obese)
+- Health status: Healthy and those with elevated chronic disease risk (CHD/CVD, type 2 diabetes, metabolic syndrome and obesity)

 - Nutrition related problem/Condition: None.

-- Study design preferences: RCT or clinical controlled studies, large non-randomized observational studies, cohort, case-control studies, systematic review and meta-analysis
+- Study design preferences: RCT or clinical controlled studies, large non-randomized observational studies, cohort, case-control studies, systematic reviews and meta-analysis

 - Size of study groups: The sample size must equal 10 adults for each study group.
 For example, this would include 10 patients in the intervention group and 10 patients in the control or comparison group